IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-02-28-my-interest-in-web-development.md

 The worst thing about Trazos is that they sell so many ads that you feel like there is no other place to learn, that they would give you the best of the best but this is not true.
 Having the best computers and software doesn't matter if the don't teach you what our industry demands and they don't.

 After ending the course, I felt like I could do everything and be what ever I want.
 I'll be waiting while lots of companies would ask me if I want to work for them but, I was so wrong...
 As I said, I was unemployed so I had the time to start learning by my own.
-I looked one of my teachers <a class="link link--special" href="https://twitter.com/eduardofierrogo">Twitter</a> and found one or two spanish web developers, I started following them and found the free course <a class="link link--special" href="https://www.udemy.com/less-de-cero-a-experto/">Less de cero a experto</a> by <a class="link link--special" href="https://twitter.com/Wakkos">Daniel Martinez</a> which I recommend.
+I looked one of my teachers <a class="link link--special" href="https://twitter.com/eduardofierrogo" target="_blank" rel="noopener">Twitter</a> and found one or two spanish web developers, I started following them and found the free course <a class="link link--special" href="https://www.udemy.com/less-de-cero-a-experto/" target="_blank" rel="noopener">Less de cero a experto</a> by <a class="link link--special" href="https://twitter.com/Wakkos" target="_blank" rel="noopener">Daniel Martinez</a> which I recommend.

-I had the pleasure to have <a class="link link--special" href="http://eduardofierro.pro/index.php">Eduardo Fierro</a> as Web Development teacher, he is the kind of teacher who manages to give the best of you and his greatest virtue, is his ability to motivate the student.
+I had the pleasure to have <a class="link link--special" href="http://eduardofierro.pro/index.php" target="_blank" rel="noopener">Eduardo Fierro</a> as Web Development teacher, he is the kind of teacher who manages to give the best of you and his greatest virtue, is his ability to motivate the student.

 <blockquote class="">
     <p>He is a great professional who besides of being effective is resposible and I work with him in some freelance projects.
 I would recommend him without delay.</p>
-    <cite>Eduardo Fierro, <a class="link link--special" href="http://www.trazos.net">Trazos</a></cite>
+    <cite>Eduardo Fierro, <a class="link link--special" href="http://www.trazos.net" target="_blank" rel="noopener">Trazos</a></cite>
 </blockquote>

 Some months after my real beginnings in Frontend Web Development I sent Trazos an to help them with the academic program, why not if I found what I wanted to be?